bbardi-dev/cool-clothes/README.md

 ## Features

 - User authentication - Register/Login/Logout with Firebase Auth
-- Shop section with customizable product data from SDK
+- Shop section with customizable product data from SDK/CMS
 - Cart functionality
 - Wishlist functionality saved on the server for individual users
 - Checkout with Stripe payment integration(does not work with real cards, etc.)